SpektraSystems/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 30 minutes

 In this exercise you explore some of the security features of Azure SQL Database, and review some of the security benefits that come with running your database in Azure.
-[SQL Database Advance Data Security](https://docs.microsoft.com/azure/sql-database/sql-database-advanced-data-security) (ADS) provides advanced SQL security capabilities, including functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate a threat to your database.
+SQL Database Advance Data Security (https://docs.microsoft.com/azure/sql-database/sql-database-advanced-data-security) provides advanced SQL security capabilities, including functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate a threat to your database.

 > **Note**: Advanced Data Security was enabled on the database with the ARM template, so you do not need to do that here.

 ### Task 1: Configure SQL Data Discovery and Classification

-In this task, you look at the [SQL Data Discovery and Classification](https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=sql-server-2017) feature of Advanced Data Security.
+In this task, you look at the SQL Data Discovery and Classification (https://docs.microsoft.com/sql/relational-databases/security/sql-data-discovery-and-classification?view=sql-server-2017) feature of Advanced Data Security.
 Data Discovery & Classification introduces a new tool for discovering, classifying, labeling & reporting the sensitive data in your databases.
 It introduces a set of advanced services, forming a new SQL Information Protection paradigm aimed at protecting the data in your database, not just the database.
 Discovering and classifying your most sensitive data (business, financial, healthcare, etc.) can play a pivotal role in your organizational information protection stature.

 1. In the Azure portal, navigate to your **SQL database** resource by selecting **Resource groups** from Azure services list, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **ContosoInsurance** SQL database resource from the list of resources.